Hi, what do you want to do?

 Dogfighting Lesson Two - Bite Prevention and Community

 Students discover how to prevent dog bites by completing worksheets and watching a video.
-In this animal safety instructional activity, students view a video called Dogs, Cats and Big Kids, taking notes throughout....
+For this animal safety lesson, students view a video called Dogs, Cats and Big Kids, taking notes throughout.
+Students take a quiz...

 Council for Economic Education